jackwbauer/Chatty/README.md

 ### Getting Started

 1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
+2. Install client dependencies using the `npm install` command.
+3. Go into `./chatty_server` and install the server dependencies using the `npm install` command.
-3. Start the web server in `./chatty_server` using the `npm start` command.
+4. In `./chatty_server`, start the server using the `npm start` command.
-4. Start the app in the root project folder using the `npm start` command.
+5. Return to the project's root folder and start the application using the `npm start` command.
-5. Go to <http://localhost:3000/> in your browser.
+6. Go to <http://localhost:3000/> in your browser.

 ### Dependencies